 - Would it bother you to…

-As for everything: balance.
+As for everything: balance and calibration.

-“it would be really awesome if you could”: comes across as manipulative guilt-tripping“if you could do X, it would make me so happy”: comes across as a weak judge-power move
+- “If you could do X, it would make me so happy” <— weak judge-power move

 5. Reject Others Tactfully

-We have several articles on strategic rejections here:
+We have several articles on strategic rejections:

 - How to say no